-Dr. Ngwa is Director of the Global Health Catalyst at Harvard Medical School.
+Dr. Ngwa is an Associate Professor (PAR) of Radiation Oncology and Molecular Radiation Sciences at Johns Hopkins.
+He recently moved on from his position as Director of the Global Health Catalyst at Harvard Medical School.
 He is also Distinguished visiting full Professor at ICT University, with recent guest Professorships at the University of Pennsylvania, and the University of Heidelberg, Germany.
 He graduated with a Bachelor of Science Degree at the University of Buea and completed his Masters and doctoral studies at the University of Leipzig, Germany.
 His clinical training in Radiation Oncology was at MD Anderson Cancer Center, Orlando Florida, and Harvard Medical School.
 He has won a number of prestigious prizes and awards, including the BRIght Futures prize at Harvard Medical School for the development of Tiny Drones to Target Cancer in 2015.
 Other awards include two Research Excellence Awards from the USA National Institutes of Health, the CFA and ALC leadership awards for global health, two best in physics awards by the American Association of Physicists in Medicine on work related to the drone technology, 2018 Partners Healthcare Innovation Award, and the 2019 BWH Physician Association Pillar Award at Harvard, amongst other awards.
 His leadership led to the recent launch of the world’s premier Comprehensive Cancer Center in the Cloud (C4) powered by Artificial Intelligence, and the establishment of the International Phytomedicines Institute initiative at Harvard.
 Dr. Ngwa is widely recognized as a global health leader with a strong commitment to building high impact collaborations to eliminate global health disparities and increasing access to treatment including for patients in poor-resource settings, working with the diaspora, industry, and governments to ensure sustainability and impact.
 He has published over 200 peer-reviewed scientific publications and conference papers including two books on global oncology.